jcs/endless/README.md

   for enhancing privacy and not to be an AdBlock-style comprehensive ad-blocking list)

-- Shows locked padlock for fully SSL-encrypted URLs, and organization name for sites with EV SSL certs
+- Shows locked padlock for fully SSL-encrypted URLs, and a green padlock for sites with EV SSL certs

 - Integrated SSL certificate viewer by tapping on padlock icon, highlighting